kdheepak/blog/content/37-advent-of-code-2020.md

 ## [Day 18](https://adventofcode.com/2020/day/18)

-Here's [Doug's](https://github.com/dgkf) that managed to get him a spot on the global leaderboard.
+Here is [Doug's](https://github.com/dgkf) that managed to get him a spot on the global leaderboard.

 ```julia
 readInput() = readlines("src/day18/input.txt")